Texas Weather Events

 Leaving Elm Lake 2014(Big Creek to left) Leaving Elm Lake 2015(Big Creek to left)

-06/25/2009- Buddha and I were at the Danny Jackson Bark Park, when a storm appeared to the West, moving towards me and the park (moving East).
-While I watched, I could see a lot
+06/25/2009- Buddha (my dog) and I were at the Danny Jackson Bark Park, when a storm appeared to the West, moving towards me and the park (moving East).
+While I watched, I could

-of lightning.
+see a lot of lightning.
 I had my pocket camera with me.
 This is a Casio EX-FC100.
 It can shoot high-speed video.
 I thought I'd try to catch some images of lightning with my camera.
-After a few tries
+After a few

 rather small).
 Still, I decided to try.
 So, I just started filming, and panned across the buildings at a steady rate.
 I did this twice.
 I can't remember exactly how long I shot each time, but the camera